LaNsHoR/basic-modals/README.md

 - `placeholder`: Placeholder value for the input text box.
 Default value is '' (empty string).
 - `button_accept_content`: Text for the "yes button".
 Default value is "Accept".
 - `button_cancel_content`: Text for the "cancel button".
 Default value is "Cancel".
 - `title`: A title on the top of the modal.
-If a value evaluated as false is provided, like null or false, this modal won't have any title.

-### Use 0: Import prompt from the package
+Ny default prompt modals don't have any title.
+- `validate`: A function to validate the input with each key press.
+This function will receive the value of the input field as first parameter, if the function returns...
+    - **An empty string**: The input will be considered as valid, the modal will allow to the user clicks on the accept button.
+    - **A non empty string**: The input won't be considered as valid, an error message will be displayed and the accept button will be disabled.

 ### Use 1: Invoking it with a question without parameters